Virginia Etiaba

 Dame Virginia Ngozi Etiaba (born 11 November 1942) is a Nigerian politician who served as Deputy Governor of Anambra State, a state in South-Eastern Nigeria, from March 2006 to November 2006 under Peter Obi tenure.
 She later became the Governor of Anambra State between November 2006 to February 2007.
 Etiaba is the first woman to serve as governor of a Nigerian state.

 She was instated as the previous governor, Peter Obi, was impeached by the state legislature for alleged gross misconduct.
 She transferred her powers back to Obi three months later when an appeal court nullified the impeachment.

 Biography

-Etiaba is a native of Nnewi in Anambra state.
+Etiaba was born on 11 November 1942 is a native of Nnewi in Anambra state, Nigeria.
 She was raised by her paternal uncle Chief Pius Ejimbe from secondary school in Kano.
 Later, she attended a teachers' training programme in Gombe State.
 She married the Late Benneth Etiaba of Umudim Nnewi.

 For 35 years she worked as a teacher and headed several schools in Kafanchan, Aba, Port Harcourt, and Nnewi.
 She retired from the services of the Anambra State Government in 1991 and founded the Benneth Etiaba Memorial Schools, Nnewi, of which she was the proprietress.
 In March 2006 she resigned to assume the position of the Deputy Governor of Anambra State.